lukaszmadrzynski/Website-Update/content/pages/laojun.md

       type: TitleBlock
       text: Laojun's Wild Heart
       color: text-dark
-    subtitle: A Wild Biodiversity Hotspot in the Heart of Lijiang
+    subtitle: Duelve Deeper into the Mountains
     text: >+
       Escape the crowds and immerse yourself in pristine nature just outside Lijiang Old Town!
 Our ecotour unveils a peaceful